Poland

 As of 2022, the National e-Invoice System was launched, which enables issuance of and access to structured invoices.
 In the initial period, structured invoices have been introduced as one of the acceptable forms of documenting transactions, alongside paper and electronic invoices.
 Structured invoices as a mandatory solution were planned to come into force from 1 July 2024; however, a recent announcement of the Ministry of Finance (issued in January 2024) provides for further postponement of mandatory structured invoices no earlier than until 2025 (the new statutory date has not yet been determined).

-Taxpayers who are exempt from taxation (small businesses) or who perform only tax-exempt activities will be also required to use the National e-Invoice System, but the statutory date for this group (1 January 2025) will be also most probably postponed.
+Taxpayers who are exempt from taxation (small businesses) or who perform only tax-exempt activities will also be required to use the National e-Invoice System, but the statutory date for this group (1 January 2025) will most probably be postponed.

 On the other hand, the National e-Invoice System will remain optional for other foreign taxpayers who do not have a seat or a fixed establishment in the territory of Poland, as well as lump-sum farmers.

-The structured invoices and National e-Invoice System are discussed in more detail in the section Other taxes: Value-added tax (VAT).
+The structured invoices and National e-Invoice System are discussed in more detail in the Other taxes section.

 SLIM VAT packages